AloiDavide/Higu-ProCheckt/project notes/Taccuino Development.md

 	- [x] display them dynamically
 	- [x] clicking the page button calls the right method.
 	- [x] It shows the new screen and hides the old one
-- [ ] Add an effect for unread questions (CHECK FACE), and remove it any time they are viewed by updating the dict.
-	- [ ] check the flag and add a visual flair
-	- [ ] implement the function that turns off the flag in the file
 	- [x] call it from the show page method
 - [?]
 Add an option to show consecutive answers as appends?
 	- [x] No, if we want the next answer to reiterate on the previous by cutting it off, I'll just invent a syntax for it.
 Then it gets converted to strikethrough text with html when passing to the json.

+## Refactoring
+Backend
+- [ ] Add an effect for unread questions (CHECK FACE), and remove it any time they are viewed by updating the dict.
+	- [ ] ==Yo this shit actually needs a rewrite==
+		- [x] make a fucking page object
+		- [x] give the page object a constructor that takes the dict and makes itself
+		- [x] serialize it to json using `json.dumps(vars(page))`
+		- [ ] give Taccuino a list of page objects and pass that around, divide them by topic
+		- [ ] make the Taccuino class represent the full json
+		- [ ] make all references to the dictionaries in the screens reference the object instead
+		- [ ] make the external functions into methods
+		- [ ] have a method to update the json with the current state of the Taccuino object
+		- [ ] whenever a page is shown,  make it also update the status in the corresponding object and call the dump method of taccuino

+Frontend
+- [ ] make the unread pages bold and glow dark red. on hover just change the outline strength
+- [ ] Fix the way pages look for the title in the dictionary to use the key
+- [ ] make the forward and backward flags not jump around so much
+- [ ] fix left and right question pages duplication
+- [ ] add a visual flair if question not seen
+	- [ ] may require a rewrite of the grid
+	- [ ] if the object rewrite works I maybe can use simple vboxes and handle the column splits in backend
+	- [ ] if possible remove left and right distinction

 ## Question Pages
 - [x] Make the titles textbuttons
 - [x] Make the buttons call a method to show the specific page